mirjak/draft-kuehlewind-shmoo-remote-fee/draft-ietf-shmoo-remote-fee.md

    meeting minutes publicly available on the Internet."

-While the principle in RFC3935 is explicitly noting that this principle includes a requirement to open basically all our documents and documentation and making them accessible over the Internet, it was probably written with mainly having email interactions in mind when talking about participation.
+While the principle in RFC3935 is explicitly noting that this principle includes a requirement to open basically all our documents and material and to make them accessible over the Internet, it was probably written with mainly having email interactions in mind when talking about participation.
 This document extends this principle to explicitly cover online participation at meetings.
 Particularly in this context, openness should be seen as open and free.

 This document does not stipulate that all IETF meetings or related IETF events must have a remote participation option, because there could be technical or other reasons why that might not always be possible.
-This document rather says that if remote participation is provided, there should always be a free option to make the process as open as possible.
+This document rather stats that if remote participation is provided, there should always be a free option to make the process as open as possible.
 Having said that, it is of course strongly anticipated that at least all working group sessions as well as BoFs and the administrative plenary of an IETF meeting provide an option for remote participation.